Identity theft can affect anyone.

-Identity theft is the practice of someone else using your personal information to open bank accounts, obtain credit cards, loans or conduct other fraudulent acts.
+Identity theft is the practice of someone else using your personal information to open bank accounts, obtain credit cards or loans, or conduct other fraudulent acts.
 Once identity theft occurs the victim may find they are unable to obtain credit or secure loans due to damaged credit.
 The victim may even face legal problems due to the fraud committed by the criminal.
 It can take months and sometimes years to correct all the fraudulent activity and regain your normal credit history.

-- Do not carry your social security card or other document that has your SSN with you.
-Keep it in a safe place separate from other personally identifying information.
+- Do not carry your social security card or other document that has your Social Security Number with you.
+Keep it in a safe place separate from other documents or materials that have your personal information.

 - Shred statements and other documents that contain account numbers or other personal information before they are thrown out.

 - Review your statements for any suspicious activity or transactions.
 Inquire with your bank or credit card provider if you do not receive a statement when expected.